hydrogenbond007/wormhole/docs/assumptions.md

 We assume that all connected chains use a fee or similar mechanism to prevent an attacker from overwhelming the network, and that Wormhole's processing capacity is greater than the sum of the capacity of all connected chains.

-Solana has ridiculous processing capacity and can process transactions at a greater rate than what its websocket subscription interface, the agent, or the Wormhole itself could handle.
+Solana has ridiculous processing capacity and can process transactions faster than what its websocket subscription interface, the agent, or the Wormhole itself could handle.
 This is partially mitigated by the fee that the Wormhole contracts charge in excess of the (very cheap) transaction fee, but a sufficiently incentivized attacker could still execute a sustained attack by simply paying said fee.